c6h3un/c6h3un.github.io/system/ubuntu-dhcp-change-dns.md

 # Ubuntu DHCP with custom dns

-### 使用情境
-在做系統設定時，DHCP取得ip時所提供的 dns server並不合用，需要設定使用額外的dns server 以及自定義的search domain來提供內部服務使用。下面為設定範例。
+Sometime we have our self hosted dns server and domain, we do not want to use the default dns server the dhcp server gave us.

 - server /etc/network/interfaces config